Vietnamese name: Primary name

 Typically, Vietnamese will be addressed with their primary name, even in formal situations, although an honorific equivalent to "Mr.", "Mrs.", etc. will be added when necessary.
 That contrasts with the situation in many other cultures in which the surname is used in formal situations, but it is a practice similar to usage in Icelandic usage and, to some degree, Polish.
 It is similar to the Latin-American and southern European custom of referring to women as "Doña/Dona" and men as "Don/Dom", along with their first name.

+When a more formal form of address is needed for highly respected or famous individuals, Vietnamese usually uses fullname (sometimes omitting or replacing the padding name, especially "Thị"), or use a two-syllable variation of it, rather than addressing by only the final syllable of their primary name.
+This practice helps avoid addressing someone in an overly casual, blunt or dry manner, making the form of address sound less rough and more respectful in formal contexts.
+For example: